harimedasani/JavaScript/README.md

 Anonymous Functions: Functions that are defined without a name and are often used as arguments to other functions or assigned to a variable.

 Code Reusability: Creating reusable functions to avoid redundancy and improve code maintainability.

+Arrays: Arrays are used to store multiple values in a single variable.

+Arrays methods: Array methods are built-in JavaScript functions for manipulating arrays, including operations like adding or removing elements, iterating, filtering, mapping, and reducing.